jbeejones/okidoki-website/docs/deployment.md

 - Source: "GitHub Actions"
 - Your site will be available at `https://username.github.io/repository-name`

-### 3. Configure URLs for GitHub Pages:
+### 3. Configure URLs for GitHub Pages (without custom domain):

-Add these URL settings to your `okidoki.yaml`:
+Add these URL settings to your `okidoki.yaml` for hosting without a custom domain:

 ```yaml
 site: